PLATINUM2023

 CorpsAfrica gives bright, ambitious African men and women the opportunity to serve in their own countries or other African countries to facilitate small-scale, high-impact projects that are identified by local people, along the lines of the Peace Corps model.

-Many factors have contributed to CorpsAfrica's success.
+Many factors contribute and have contributed to CorpsAfrica's capabilities in meeting our goals:

 Some highlights: